Fivenan/library-system/README.md

    - Real-time availability status for each book.
    - Detailed book information, including cover images and summaries.

+**Reservation System:**
+   - Allow users to reserve books that are currently checked out.
+   - Hold a reserved book for a specified period.

 ## Technology

 ### Language